Walter fitz Alan: Ecclesiastical actions

 Renfrew may well have served as the caput of the Strathgryfe group of holdings held by Walter, and could have been the main caput of all his holdings.
 The fact that he chose Paisley to serve as a priory does not necessarily mean that Renfrew was his principal caput.
-In fact, there is reason to suspect that North Kyle served as Walter's power centre.
-For example, Walter granted this religious house a tithe from all his lands excepting North Kyle.
+There is reason to suspect that North Kyle served as Walter's power centre.
+For example, Walter granted this religious house a tithe from all his lands except North Kyle.
 The fact that he granted away only one piece of land in North Kyle—as opposed to his extensive donations elsewhere—suggests that North Kyle was his largest block of his own demesne.
 As such, the archaeological evidence of a twelfth-century motte at Dundonald could indicate that Walter constructed Dundonald Castle, an earth and timber fortress, as his principal caput.

 The uneven distribution of Walter's grants to Paisley Priory seems to have been a result of the fact that he had subinfeudated most of Strathgryfe by the time of its establishment.
 Walter's extensive territories consisted of regions inhabited by native speakers of English, Cumbric and Gaelic.
 From the years spanning 1160–1241, there are roughly one hundred vassals, tenants and dependants of Walter and his succeeding son and grandson.
-A considerable number of these dependants were evidently drawn from the vicinity of the Fitz Alan lands in Shropshire.
+A considerable number of these dependants were drawn from the vicinity of the Fitz Alan lands in Shropshire.
 The latter region was largely Welsh-speaking at the time, and it is possible that these languages were then mutually intelligible with Breton, Cumbric.
-If so, it could indicate that Walter and his dependants were purposely settled in the west to take advantage of this linguistic affiliation.
-As such, it may have been hoped that such incoming settlers would possess a degree of legitimacy from the natives as fellow Britons.
+If so, it could indicate that Walter and his dependents were purposely settled in the west to take advantage of this linguistic affiliation.
+As such, it may have been hoped that such incoming settlers would possess a degree of legitimacy from the natives as "fellow Britons".
+Alternately, the early concentration of Walter's fiefs in the area may reflect a policy of defending what was a vulnerable coastline and doorway to Scotland.